 What is statutory compliance in HR in India in simple terms?

-Statutory compliance in HR in India means following every labor law, tax law, and social security rule that applies to an employer.
-This includes the Minimum Wages Act, EPF Act, ESI Act, Payment of Gratuity Act, Maternity Benefit Act, Factories Act, Industrial Disputes Act, POSH Act, and Income Tax Act, plus state-level Shops and Establishments laws, Professional Tax, and Labour Welfare Fund laws.
+It means following every labor, tax, and social security law that applies to an Indian employer, including the EPF, ESI, Gratuity, Maternity, Factories, and POSH Acts, plus state-level Shops and Establishments, Professional Tax, and Labour Welfare Fund laws.
 Non-compliance triggers penalties, interest, and prosecution.

 What is the role of HR in statutory compliance?

-HR is the primary owner of statutory compliance in most organizations.
-The role covers registration with labour authorities (EPFO, ESIC, Labour Department), monthly contributions and TDS deductions, payroll processing within statutory deadlines, statutory returns and filings (Form 24Q, ESI Form 5, Form 16, EPF Form 3A and 6A), policy development (POSH, leave, attendance), employee handbook maintenance, statutory audits, and acting as the legal liaison for inspections and notices.
+HR owns it.
+The role covers registration with EPFO and ESIC, monthly PF and TDS deposits, payroll within statutory deadlines, statutory filings (Form 24Q, Form 16, EPF 3A and 6A), POSH and leave policies, statutory audits, and acting as the legal liaison for inspections and notices.

 How many statutory compliances apply to HR in India?

-Indian HR teams typically track 15 to 20 core central laws plus state-level Shops and Establishments, Professional Tax, and Labour Welfare Fund laws.
-With state variations, a multi-state employer can be subject to 40+ distinct statutory regimes.
-The four new Labour Codes will consolidate 29 central laws but will not reduce the state layer.
+Most Indian HR teams track 15 to 20 core central laws, plus state-level Shops and Establishments, Professional Tax, and Labour Welfare Fund.
+A multi-state employer can face 40+ distinct statutory regimes.
+The four new Labour Codes consolidate 29 central laws but leave the state layer intact.

 What is the difference between statutory compliance and HR compliance?

-Statutory compliance refers specifically to laws enacted by Parliament or a State Legislature.
-HR compliance is broader and includes statutory compliance plus regulatory rules (EPFO and ESIC circulars), contractual obligations (employment contracts, NDAs, vendor contracts), and union or labour relations compliance.
-In Indian usage, the terms are often used interchangeably.
+Statutory compliance covers laws passed by Parliament or a State Legislature.
+HR compliance is broader: it includes statutory laws plus regulatory rules (EPFO and ESIC circulars), contractual obligations (employment contracts, NDAs), and union or labour relations compliance.
+In Indian usage, the two terms are often used interchangeably.

 Do US companies hiring in India have to comply with Indian statutory laws?

 Yes.
-The moment a US company hires an employee in India (whether through a subsidiary, branch, liaison office, or Employer of Record), the Indian statutory framework applies in full.
-Treating Indian hires as US contractors is one of the most expensive mistakes US companies make; it triggers worker misclassification penalties, retrospective PF and ESI dues, and Permanent Establishment risk that exposes US revenue to Indian tax.
+The moment a US company hires an Indian employee through a subsidiary, branch, or Employer of Record, the full Indian statutory framework applies.
+Treating Indian hires as US contractors triggers misclassification penalties, retrospective PF and ESI dues, and Permanent Establishment risk on US revenue.

 How can a US company ensure statutory compliance in India without setting up an entity?

-An Employer of Record (EOR) like Wisemonk is the legal employer of record for India hires.
-The EOR runs compliant payroll, files every statutory return, deposits PF, ESI, TDS, and Professional Tax on time, and handles gratuity, POSH, and Shops and Establishments obligations.
-The US parent never registers an entity, never opens an Indian bank account, and never faces Permanent Establishment exposure.
-See our checklist on what US founders should look for in an India EOR.
+Use an Employer of Record (EOR) like Wisemonk.
+The EOR becomes the legal employer, runs payroll, files every statutory return, and deposits PF, ESI, TDS, and PT on time.
+The US parent never registers an entity or faces Permanent Establishment exposure.
+See what US founders should look for in an India EOR.

 What are the consequences of statutory non-compliance for HR?

-Direct consequences include interest (12% p.a. for EPF and ESI), penalties (up to 25% damages on EPF arrears), fines (up to Rs.
-2 lakh under the Factories Act), and prosecution of directors (up to 3 years imprisonment under EPF).
-Indirect consequences are larger: stalled fundraising, lost enterprise customers, attrition, brand damage, and personal liability for HR leaders and company directors.
+Direct: 12% p.a. interest on EPF and ESI, damages up to 25%, fines up to Rs.
+2 lakh under the Factories Act, and up to 3 years' jail for directors under EPF.
+Indirect costs run larger: stalled fundraising, lost enterprise customers, attrition, brand damage, and personal liability

 Ready to build your India team?